 Tips For Your Family’s Oral Health:

-• Limit frequency of meals and snacks.
+• Dial back your frequency of snacks and mini-meals.

-• Encourage brushing, flossing and rinsing.
+• Push brushing, flossing and rinsing.

-• Choose nutritious snacks.
+• Choose nutritional snacks.

 Proper dental hygiene in your own home is extremely important and really needs to begin at a rather young age.
 We take the time to instruct moms and dads and children on good brushing and flossing methods to enable them to enjoy excellent dental health for life.